galaxyproject/training-material/topics/metabolomics/tutorials/msi-analyte-distribution/tutorial.md

 >
 {: .question}

-Cardinal tools write only continuous imzMl formats, therefore from now on the dataset is in continuous imzML format and "processed imzML file" can be set to 'no' in the following tools.
+The MSI tools are only able to write outputs as continuous imzML format, therefore from now on the dataset is in continuous imzML format and "processed imzML file" can be set to 'no' in the following tools.

 # Multiple and overlayed analyte images

 ## Automatic generation of analyte images

-For the chilli dataset we want to know which m/z features have a localized distribution in the fruit.
-This is done by automatically generating distribution images for all analytes (m/z features) and then visually identify which features are localized in specific compartments of the fruit.
+The main question for the chilli dataset is: Which m/z features have a localized distribution in the fruit.
+This question can be addressed by automatically generating distribution images for all analytes (m/z features) and then visually identifying which features are localized in specific compartments of the fruit.
 [Gamboa-Becerra et al.](https://doi.org/10.1007/s00216-015-8744-9) scan the m/z range with a step size of 0.2 Th and a tolerance of 0.4 Th what resulted in more than 2000 images which they visually explored for localized features.
-In this training we will only generate images for the two mass ranges where we have already seen high intensity peaks in the spectra plots: around 60 and 80 m/z.
-We already binned the dataset to 0.2 Th and therefore need only to specify the m/z tolerance of 0.4 Th.
+In this training we will only generate images for the two mass ranges where we have already seen high intensity peaks in the spectra plots: around 60 and 80 Th.

+This requires three steps: First the extraction of all m/z features of the dataset with the MSI data exporter.
+Second, the filtering for all m/z features in the m/z ranges that we are interested in: between 55 and 65 Th as well as 75 and 85 Th (this step can be skipped to obtain distribution images for all features).
+Third the MSI mz image tool is able to automatically generate distribution images for each of the m/z from the second step.
+As the data is already binned to 0.2 Th only the m/z tolerance of 0.4 Th has to be specified.
 The large tolerance was chosen to obtain images from overlapping m/z ranges to make the signal intensity more robust against small m/z inaccuracies in individual mass spectra.
-We obtain the m/z features with the MSI data exporter tool and then filter for the m/z ranges of interest and use the resulting tabular file to automatically generate the analyte images.

 > ### {% icon hands_on %} Hands-on: Generation of multiple analyte images
 >
 > 1. **MSI data exporter** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"MSI data"*: `MSI filtering on data 1: imzML` (output of **MSI filtering** {% icon tool %})
+>    - *"Centroided input"*: `yes`
 >    - *"Multiple output files can be selected"*: `mz feature output`
 >
-> 2. **Filter** {% icon tool %} with the following parameters:
+> 2. **Filter data on any column using simple expressions** {% icon tool %} with the following parameters:
->    - {% icon param-file %} *"Filter data on any column using simple expressions"*: `MSI data exporter on data 6: features` (output of **MSI data exporter** {% icon tool %})
+>    - {% icon param-file %} *"Filter"*: `MSI data exporter on data 6: features` (output of **MSI data exporter** {% icon tool %})
->    - *"With following condition"*: `c2>=60 and c2<=65 or c2>=80 and c2<=85`
+>    - *"With following condition"*: `c2>=55 and c2<=65 or c2>=75 and c2<=85`
 >    - *"Number of header lines to skip"*: `1`
 >
 > 3. **MSI mz images** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"MSI data"*: `MSI filtering on data 1: imzML` (output of **MSI filtering** {% icon tool %})
+>    - *"Centroided input"*: `yes`
 >    - {% icon param-file %} *"m/z of interest (e.g. internal Calibrants)"*: `Filter on data 8` (output of **Filter** {% icon tool %})
 >    - *"Column with m/z values"*: `column:2`
 >    - *"Column with name of m/z values"*: `column:1`